toddfoster/toddfoster.github.com/stt2020-epmon.md

 > **My soul proclaims the greatness of the Lord,\\
 > 	my spirit rejoices in God my Savior; *\\
-> for he has looked with favor on his lowly servant.\\
 > From this day all generations will call me blessed: *\\
 > the Almighty has done great things for me,\\
 > 	and holy is his Name.\\